rojo-rbx/rojo.space/docs/6.x/new-game.md

 rojo upload --asset_id [PLACE ID] --cookie "[SECURITY COOKIE]"
 ```

+### Upload Notes

+This API is very temperamental.
+There are a few common issues:

+ 1. The cookie has been invalidated.
+This can happen if you pressed "Log Out" on the website or if the cookie expired after ~6 months.
+ 1. You are publishing to a universe/game/experience instead of a place.
+It's important to use the place ID.
+ 1. You're using the wrong account.
+This happens a lot to me when I switch between accounts in Studio.

+I recommend not specifying the upload cookie yourself if possible.
+On Windows, rojo upload can find your cookie from Roblox Studio for you.

 An example project is available on GitHub that deploys to Roblox.com via GitHub Actions automatically: [Desert Bus 2077](https://github.com/Roblox/desert-bus-2077)